mrf0rtuna4/Git-Markdown-AutoTranslator/README.md

       - name: Run translation  # Step: start the translation
         uses: mrf0rtuna4/Github-Readme-AutoTranslator@v1.2.0  # Using an action to translate

-          # List of languages to be translated
+        env:
-          LANGS: 'serbian,italian,english'
+          LANGS: 'english,italian,dutch,spanish' # List of languages to be translated

       - name: Push to GitHub  # Step: Submit changes to GitHub
         uses: crazy-max/ghaction-github-pages@v3.1.0  # Using an action to publish to GitHub Pages